AidanFront/grocery-list/README.md

 ## The project requirements below
 >Challenge Grocery Helper

 >Write a simple frontend and backend application that provides the following functionality
->•	CRUD (create, read, update, delete) grocery items
+>•	CRUD (create, read, update, delete) grocery items <br>
 >•	Ability to tag grocery items by category
 >•	Ability to search by category
 >Front end